Construction Management - Pricing Contractor Delay Costs

 - General Contractors will gain information on the various accepted methods of calculating this element of delay damages;

-- Understand the various actual cost methods for calculating extended field office overhead; the various total cost methods of calculating extended field office overhead costs; how the jury verdict method may be used to make this delay damage calculation; and, how stipulated contract methods concerning field office overhead may be employed;
+- Understand the various actual cost methods for calculating extended field office overhead; the various total cost methods of calculating extended field office overhead costs; how the jury verdict method may be used to make this delay damage calculation; and how stipulated contract methods concerning field office overhead may be employed;

 - Be able to identify what costs must be deducted from the submission of field office overhead costs by the contractor;

 This webinar discusses all eight methods – offering commentary on the strong and weak points of each.
-The paper also offers recommendations on how project owners can resolve this dilemma in advance of delays, thus making the issue less contentious should a contractor encounter an owner-caused delay.
+The paper also provides recommendations on how project owners can resolve this dilemma in advance of delays, thus making the issue less contentious should a contractor encounter an owner-caused delay.

 - Types of Delay